For growth stage B2B businesses in the US, Frontline X will help establish you in Europe

 As competition increases there’s just less room in the rounds.
 Once investors are happy a company is well capitalised, they don’t care if their money was in primary or secondary.
 They just want the ownership.
 It’s also often an easier option for the founders/boards that want to bring in another investor but don’t want to take on the dilution.

-Up until just 3/4 years ago taking secondary pre-product market fit was considered insane.
+Up until just 3 or 4 years ago taking secondary pre-product market fit was considered insane.
 Now it’s not uncommon.
 At Series A, it was reserved for certain life circumstances where it helped the founders stay motivated.
 Now, it’s used more and more as a standard offering to sweeten a deal.

 It’s also much more favourable than the past.
 Secondaries were usually in Common stock and investors applied a discount to the common against the price per share of the last rounds preferred.
 Now there’s often no discount (although sometimes investors will ask to reclassify the shares at the top of the preference stack for this) and in some particularly hot companies I’ve heard of secondaries going at a 50% premium to the last round.
 (This is in pre-revenue companies too 🤪)